emca-it/OP5-Documentation/howto/HOWTOs/How_to_Monitor_a_Server_with_Enhanced_IPMI_sensor.md

 ## Prerequisites

 -   Latest plugin package, or the package monitor-plugin-check\_ipmi: "**yum install monitor-plugin-check\_ipmi**"
--   Install the FreeIPMI package on the op5 monitor server, ”**yum install freeipmi**”
+-   Install the FreeIPMI package on the OP5 Monitor server, ”**yum install freeipmi**”
 -   Enable and configure IPMI as described below.

 ## How to Enable IPMI Monitoring